-- " Downward pressure on the bank's ratings could result from a downgrade of the bank's BCA, or from a material deterioration of the canton's creditworthiness.
-The bank's backed long-term ratings could also be downgraded as result of a change in the bank's liability structure, which could lead to a lower result from our Advanced LGF analysis. - " The bank's BCA could be downgraded if its asset risk, predominantly from its real estate lending book, would increase as reflected in sustainably higher problem loans, combined with lower cushions from its capital ratios and depressed profitability.
+- " Downward pressure on the bank's ratings could result from a downgrade of the bank's BCA or from a material deterioration of the canton's creditworthiness.
+The bank's backed long-term ratings could also be downgraded as result of a change in the bank's liability structure potentially leading to a lower rating uplift as a result of our Advanced LGF analysis. - " The bank's BCA could be downgraded if its asset risk predominantly stemming from its real estate lending book would increase as reflected in sustainably higher problem loans, combined with lower cushions from its capital ratios and depressed profitability.
 Furthermore, a deteriorating liquidity profile could exert downwards rating pressure.